BlueBrendan/TrackManagementUtility/README.md

 ## Dependencies
-Track Management Utility is written Python and uses Tkinter, Python's standard out-of-the-box graphical interface.
+Track Management Utility is written in Python and uses Tkinter, Python's standard out-of-the-box graphical interface.
 Dependencies include Mutagen for audio file handling/tag editing, Beautiful Soup for preliminary tag scraping from the web, Selenium for reverse image search, and Pillow for image handling.

 ## Contact
 If you'd like to send a private message about Track Management Utility or want to contribute to the development of the project, you can contact Brendan at brendanchoudj@gmail.com